antl3x/codeplot/README.md

 # License

 Codeplot is open source software licensed under the Apache License 2.0.
 This means you can use, modify, and distribute the software for any purpose, including commercial use.
 See the [LICENSE](LICENSE) file for details.

-# Sponsor

-This project is sponsored by [LearnPolars.co](https://learnpolars.co).
-LearnPolars is a platform to learn data manipulation and analysis using Polars, a blazingly fast DataFrame library in Python (Rust).